 For more information about charter schools, read “Public Charter Schools 101” on the Tennessee Charter School Center’s site: http://tnchartercenter.org/general/public-charter-schools-101/

 KIPP Nashville is open to all students who are residents of Davidson County.
-For the 2017-18 school year, we are accepting applications for students in grades K-3 and 5-12.
-Enrollment is conducted through a random lottery that takes place in early January.
+For the 2019-20 school year, we are accepting applications for students in grades K-4 and 5-12.
+Enrollment for the next school year is conducted through a random lottery that takes place in early February.
 There is no entry requirement to apply for or attend a KIPP Nashville school.
 We do not recruit students based on ability or performance, nor do we turn away students for any reason.
 Many of our students enter KIPP schools behind grade level in many or all subjects, but make great academic strides at KIPP.

 Yes!
 We are proud to serve students with special needs through our talented, multi-dimensional Student Supports Team.
 We provide learning opportunities for students of all abilities, included special needs, gifted, and English Language Learners.
 For questions about specific services for students, please contact our schools directly.

 Busing varies by school.
-We provide transportation for students at KIPP Nashville College Prep and KIPP Academy Nashville for students who live in our target zones.
+We provide transportation for students at KIPP Antioch College Prep Elementary, KIPP Nashville College Prep Elementary, Nashville College Prep and KIPP Academy Nashville for students who live in our target zones.
 Currently, we do not provide busing for students attending KIPP Kirkpatrick Elementary School or KIPP Nashville Collegiate High School.
 However, many of our high school students utilize the free transportation provided by Nashville’s MTA services.
 For specific questions about transportation at any of our schools, please contact our schools directly.

 Families may apply online here or by completing a paper application.
 Families can pick up a copy of the paper application at any of our KIPP Nashville schools and can return the application to any school.

-Our online application will be available on October 1st, 2015.
+Our online application is now available.
 We will also have paper applications available in any of our school offices.

 Please send us an email at Enroll@KIPPNashville.org.
 In your email, please include your name, email, phone number, your child’s full name, and the grade/school to which you are interested in applying.